QuEST-Kit/QuEST/README.md

 A library for simulating operations on sets of qubits.

-Operations implemented:
+Example operations implemented:
 * Rotations of a single qubit
-* TODO: Measure if a single qubit is in the zero state
+* Measure if a single qubit is in the zero or one state
-* TODO: Two qubit phase gate
+* Two qubit phase gate

 ## Getting started